EunahYang/eunahyang.github.io/_pages/my_interests.md

 After returning to Korea, I began my first research internship.
 At that time, I was obsessed with the idea of what makes something truly <i>interventible</i>.
 I thought meaningful interventions should target modifiable factors, mostly external or physiological influences rather than fixed genetics.
 If such factors broadly affect people, modifying those chould have a wider impact.

 Therefore, I focused on the <i>Blood</i> which circulates throughout the whole body, and immune system as an alternating factor that could make blood sticky and hypercoagulable(easy to form blood clots).
 Rather than the immune system's role in identifying enemies or cytotoxic cascades, I was more interested in the systemic and indirect effects that may influence the brain.
 The notion of the brain as an immune previleged organ felt incomplete, especially as COVID-19 revealed cognitive symptoms like brain fog.
 Through a small exploratory project using infected mice, I observed how immune activation might change the characteristic of the blood, and alter blood-brain-barrier integrity and vulnerable to hypoxic stress.
+For detailed information of this project, [click here](https://eunahyang.github.io/projects/eosinophil_bbb/)

 Through that project, I began to study brain vasculature and realized how dynamic it is.
 I learned that blood flow can contributes to the clearance system (such as glympathic pathway), and those blood flow could be altered by neurovascular coupling.
 Growing interest in coordination between neural activity and local blood supply shaped the direction of my master's program.